Miami Eco Adventures - Chapman Field Mangrove Cleanup | International Coastal Cleanup 2020

 - Volunteers must wear closed-toed shoes like sneakers, no flipflops or sandals!

-- Sunglasses and hat are highly recommended
+- Sunscreen, insect repellent, sunglasses and hat are also highly recommended

 - Bring gloves if you have them (we suggest reusable working, gardening or dish gloves that you can pick up at the grocery store/home depot) We will have some onsite but cannot guarantee they will be in your size!